xfxf/veyepar-schedule-slide/README.md

   **Example:** `?c=1&m=Hello%20world!`

-* `lt` **(optional, datetime)**: Time to treat as the "load time" of this page, which becomes a persistent offset when handling the schedule and displaying conference time.
+* `lt` **(optional, datetime)**: Time to treat as the "load time" of this page, which becomes a persistent offset (time warp) when handling the schedule and displaying conference time.

-  This is useful for testing, when the test data is in the past or future.
+  This is useful for testing, when the schedule data is in the past or future.

   This is passed verbatim to [JavaScript's `Date` constructor][date].